Interdepartmental Courses (INT)

 310. Theoretical Foundations in Elementary School Mathematics

 This course is designed for Elementary Education majors.
 This course will focus on understanding elementary mathematical concepts and processes taught in the elementary (K-8) curriculum.
 Noted are the fundamental mathematical concepts most applicable for teaching at the elementary level: number and operations, algebra, geometry, data analysis and probability.
 Prerequisites: EDU 205, 215, 230, 240, permission of department chair, and sophomore standing.
+STAFF

 320. Interdisciplinary Theory and Practice for the Elementary Classroom